 In 2007 the company acquired a timber frame manufacturing facility and began to develop state-of-the-art new housing products and building techniques, to deliver better-insulated, more energy-efficient and sustainable homes.

 During a challenging period for the whole industry, in 2008 Mactaggart & Mickel diversified into a Group of companies, creating new divisions Timber Systems, Contracts and Commercial Property.
 Then in 2009, the company diversified further with the launch of its Strategic Land division.
 This approach allowed the company to utilise all its building knowledge, experience and capabilities to take advantage of new types of building opportunity and new income streams, to weather the economic storm.

 In 2011 the company joined other developers and contractors to become a partner in the City Legacy Consortium, which began work in 2012 on the Athletes Village for the 2014 Commonwealth Games in Glasgow.
 The development was subsequently transformed into a new residential community in the Dalmarnock area of the city, and received the Queen's Award for Enterprise in 2017.

 2015 was Mactaggart & Mickel’s 90th year in business, which was marked with numerous celebrations throughout the year with employees and stakeholders.

 In 2019 we launched our first development of new homes in England, marking a milestone of expansion for the Group.

 We strive to maintain our place as an experienced luxury housebuilder with the highest reputation and we have won many awards over the years for design, quality and customer service.

-Most recently we received a Bronze Award at the What House?
-Awards 2017 for Best Medium Housebuilder, and we have achieved a 5 Star Rating for customer service in the HBF's (House Building Federation) customer surveys every year since becoming eligible for the Star Rating scheme in 2013, and our Site Managers also have a long record of achievement at the annual NHBC Pride in the Job Awards.
+We have achieved a 5 Star Rating for customer service in the HBF's (House Building Federation) customer surveys every year since becoming eligible for the Star Rating scheme in 2013, and our Site Managers also have a long record of achievement at the annual NHBC Pride in the Job Awards.